 In short, cellulite is a type of fat.
-However, it seems to have it’s own unique, dimply appearance doesn’t it?
-That’s because this particular type of subcutaneous fat is stuck between the muscle and the fibrous cords that connect the skin to the muscle.
+However, its unique, dimply appearance is because this particular type of subcutaneous fat is stuck between the muscle and the fibrous cords that connect the skin to the muscle.
 The more fat cells that accumulate, the more they push against the skin and cause those cords to pull down.
 This creates the “cottage cheese” appearance you love to hate.
-And the looser the muscles fibers are in any part of your body, the easier it is for the fat to push through like little pillows.
+And the looser the muscle fibers are in any part of your body, the easier it is for the fat to push through like little pillows.

 At What Age Do You Get Cellulite?